dustdustinthewind/IntralismQoLMod/README.md

 - Custom Menu Music through skin folder

 ### Bugs To Squash
+- Mod Bug: **MP3s do not play** **Workaround:** use vanilla, where they also don't work :/
 - Mod Bug: I believe the "NoTag" tag enables by default, meaning when you search the workshop you'll see mostly untagged maps. **Workaround** uncheck "NoTag"
-- Mod Bug: **MP3s do not play** **Workaround:** use vanilla, where they also don't work :/
 - Mod Bug: Map Preview can be unreasonably laggy. **No Workaround**
 - Mod Bug: Leaving the editor will take you to the map select on top of the main menu if you play tested. **No Workaround**
 - Intentional Mod "Bug": The "Map" drop down menu flashes and sometimes stays up while/after loading.
 I'd rather this wasn't the case.
-- Mod Bug: Assorted console spam that could effect performance. **Workaround** Click the "report a bug" button on the main menu and [let me know!](https://steamcommunity.com/id/DustDustInTheWind/)
+- Mod Bug: Assorted console spam that could effect performance. **Workaround** [Let me know where you see spam](https://steamcommunity.com/id/DustDustInTheWind/)
 - Vanilla Bug: Map Selector Sometimes pops up when entering the game. **Workaround:** Don't force close intralism after opening (but not closing) the map selector.
 - Vanila Bug: Highscore doesn't save the first time you play a new map. **Workaround:** Fail the map with a positive score then start again.
 - Vanilla Bug: Rank updating can cause stutter during gameplay (is this still a bug? need to check/test). **Workaround:** check console to wait for rank update before playing a map again
 - Vanila Bug: Event Editor drop-down doesn't always position properly. **Workaround:** Scroll to a new arc, don't leave the drop down open while playing.

 ### TO DO / Feature Wishlist (Feel free to [request](https://steamcommunity.com/id/DustDustInTheWind/) or [here](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/issues))
-- Color palette for storyboard
+- Color palette for storyboard events
 - Change the crosshair to a transparent version of your current view model, a 3D crosshair that matches the skin you're using and will properly represent the nonexistant "judgement line" at z0 compared to a fucking 2D image.
 - Open last edited map
 - Custom workshop tags
 - Custom FPS Lock slider setting
 - Custom Gamemode where you can set the speed before playing.
 - Disable clicking on progress bar when event editor is up (no more accidentally going to the end of map when I try to click Apply)
-- Less restriction in values available to select in Event Editor (replace sliders with text boxes or at least give them bigger, finer ranges)
 - Create a custom map config to allow more features for modded clients.
 Workshop uploads would include a vanilla-compatible v3 config.
 - Give mappers control over what images to compress (we don't have to compress and potentially ruin the quality of maps with few images)
-- Proper arc positioning according to the music's time and not a spawner based on Time.deltaTime
+- Change arc spawner to use music time instead of Time.deltaTime
-- Optimize offscreen Editor elements
 - Access the leaderboards for workshop maps
 - Change colors and sizes of events depending on type (imagine storyboard editing without a sea of green, starting/ending events being larger acting as bookmarks)
 - Remove the 1-second bars in editor (we have enough things pointing up and down)